edgelesssys/contrast/README.md

 * Please file an [issue](https://github.com/edgelesssys/contrast/issues) to get help or report a bug.
 * Visit our [blog](https://www.edgeless.systems/blog/) for technical deep-dives and tutorials and follow us on [LinkedIn](https://www.linkedin.com/company/edgeless-systems) for news.
 * Edgeless Systems also offers [Enterprise Support](https://www.edgeless.systems/products/contrast/).

-## License

-Contrast follows the open-core model.
-The core project is licensed under AGPLv3.
-The Enterprise Edition is licensed under BUSL-1.1.
-See the [LICENSE](LICENSE) file for details.